muratk3n/thirdwave/en/README.md

 ---

 Privilege?
-They are no more privelege than Coca Cola as a drink.
+They are no more privelege than Coca Cola is a drink.

 "@ClaraDFMarques